FloridaHATS Information Guides

 - See presentation “10 Steps to Taking Charge of Your Health Care Using the GLADD Approach” for students with developmental and intellectual disabilities at the USF Learning Academy, February, 2017.

 - FYI Transition (from FDDC/USF; web-based learning on transition planning, career and post-secondary education planning, job development and support, health, and independent living)

-- Embedding Health Care Transition Outcomes in IEPs (Waisman Center, University of Wisconsin)
+- Health Conditions and the IEP Process (Waisman Center, University of Wisconsin)

 - “Family Perspectives” Video Series for Families (includes several short modules from North Carolina’s ECAC on You Tube on the IEP process)

 - Transition Planning Guide (from the Florida Department of Education/Project 10)